1 Introduction

 is "no".

-- This optional attribute specifies
+output-encoding - This optional attribute specifies

 the preferred output encoding of the resulting byte stream.
 The